yubinkarki/XYZ_Online_Test/README.md

 Questions asked on the online exam conducted by Leapfrog for internship of Software Engineer.

 ### Question #1 - Search for Zero
-Write a program that takes multiple numbers as an input and return 'Yes' if the digit 0 appers anywhere in the array.
+Write a program that takes multiple numbers as an input and return 'Yes' if the digit 0 appears anywhere in the array.
 Otherwise, return 'No'.
 The first input should be the count of the numbers to be provided.
 Each subsequent number will be part of the array.
 Each input should be provided in a new line.

 **Example:**